 Hard-working trees reduce pollution, release oxygen and give us privacy and shade.
 They can add curb appeal, provide shelter for birds and cut down on noise.
 They can even lower our energy costs by blocking the hot summer sun or the winter winds.

 - Do you want a flowering tree, a shade tree, a purely ornamental tree or one that produces fruit?
+Apple trees and cherry trees blossom in the spring and produce fruit later in the summer.

 - Do you want to attract birds, butterflies or other wildlife?